How to Homestead If You’re Flat-out Broke

 “Rescue” dying plants.

 One of my favorite ways to get plants for my home or garden is to rescue plants from the garden center.
 My local garden center has a section of highly discounted plants that are either blemished, dying, or just not appealing to customers.
+However, most of the time these plants just need a little extra TLC and will become healthy and thriving plants.

 You don’t need to purchase expensive fertilizer to keep your plants happy.
 Start a compost bin so you can mix in lots of aged compost to feed your garden.